 ANTANANARIVO, Madagascar — Last week, an environmental activist in southeast Madagascar was convicted, sentenced to two years in prison — and immediately released on parole.
 This follows a recent pattern in the country in which activists are often given suspended sentences, seemingly as a way of keeping them quiet.

-The activist, who goes by the name Raleva, is a farmer in the village of Vohilava, where a gold mining company, Mac Lai Sima Gianna, has repeatedly tried to establish operations.
+The activist, who goes by the name Raleva, is a farmer in the village of Vohilava, where a gold mining company owned by a woman named Gianna Mac Lai Sime has repeatedly tried to establish operations.
 At a meeting on September 27, the company announced that it had the permits to resume work in the area.
 After Raleva asked to see the permits, which, according to the National Environment Office, had not in fact been granted, he was arrested.
 He remained in prison for about one month leading up to his trial in Mananjary, the district capital, on October 26.

 The chef de district of Mananjary, a local official who had attended the meeting, charged Raleva with stealing his title — that is, falsely claiming that he, Raleva, was the chef de district.
 Raleva and other meeting attendees say that the charge is completely false.
 They pointed out to Mongabay that Raleva would have had no reason to lie about who he was while attending a meeting with his fellow villagers, who knew that he was a local farmer and not a government official.